sshhoo/ica/README.md

 Use "--mw" to specify the initial weights.
 The default is "imagenet".
 None
-→Set the initial weights to random.
+---> Set the initial weights to random.
 imagenet
-→ Set the initial weights to the weights obtained by training [ImageNet](http://www.image-net.org/index) included in the model selected with "--mf".
+---> Set the initial weights to the weights obtained by training [ImageNet](http://www.image-net.org/index) included in the model selected with "--mf".
 If "--mtrain_mode" is specified, the weights of the model selected by "--mf" will be updated.
 If "--mtrain_mode" is not specified, the weights of the model part will not be updated.
 Use "--op" to specify the optimization algorithm.